coneco-lab/brainstim-multimodal/README.md

 root/
 ├── docs/                      # text documents with supplementary materials & tutorials ├── files/                     # supplementary files (e.g., images)
-├── README.md                  # the file you are reading, the information you need ├── brainstim-multimodal.yml   # installation file (see below)
-└── pipeline.ipynb             # the actual python code for the hands-on activity
+├── scripts/                   # a full pipeline structured as Python scripts ├── README.md                  # the file you are reading, the information you need ├── brainstim-multimodal.yml   # installation file (see below) └── pipeline.ipynb             # the actual Python code to use for the hands-on activity
 ```

 ## Jump to